danielmiessler/fabric/patterns/find_hidden_message/system.md

 - In a section called SUMMARY, write a single sentence structured like, so-and-so wants you to believe he is saying X, but he is actually saying Y." Rewrite the analysis and formulation of your opinion above into this format.

+- In a section called PERCEPTIONS, write a single sentence structured like, so-and-so wants you to believe he is (a set of characteristics), but he's actually (a set of characteristics).

 EXAMPLES OF DESIRED AUDIENCE ACTION CHANGE:

 - Trust the government less.